gaurangtorvekar/java_crawler_sample/README.md

 - briefly describe any tradeoffs you make through comments and / or in a README file
 - include the steps needed to build and run your solution

-Once done, please make your solution available on Github and forward the link with brief instruction on how to run it

 ## Description
 This project is using **crawler4j** internally to crawl pages.